 It’s spread over two locations in the city centre.
 The main market is spread around the streets close to 15th century St John’s Church and Cardiff Market, including the popular Hayes shopping area.
 This is Christmas with a Welsh twist, where you can find gifts made from Welsh slate and some fantastic Snowdonia cheeses in the food stalls.

 Then there’s Cardiff Winter Wonderland, less than ten minutes’ walk away, outside the splendid Edwardian City Hall and National Museum of Wales.
 This includes a popular ice rink and several fairground rides, as well as food and drink stalls.

-The Market and Winter Wonderland run on different dates, the latter normally beginning in early November and continuing until around January 6th.
+The Market and Winter Wonderland run on different dates, the latter normally beginning in early November and continuing until early January.

 There is no entrance fee to the Christmas Market or Winter Wonderland, but you do need to reserve your time on the ice rink in advance.

 Where to eat and stay in Cardiff

 Hotel Indigo is consistently voted one of the best places to stay in Cardiff.
 If you’re looking for somewhere yum to eat, head to Cafe Citta on Church Street, just a minute’s walk from the Christmas Market.

 Recommended Campsite: Just 2 miles from the city centre, Cardiff Caravan and Camping park is worth staying at (it’s open all year).